 Laminate flooring is one of the most beautiful flooring types that can be installed at an affordable price.
 Considered by many to be the next big design trend, it imitates wood, tile or stone flooring.
 Essentially, this flooring is layers of adhered fibreboard with an image of the wood, tile or stone printed on top.

 Laminate flooring can give you a realistic looking of wood, tile or stone appearance without the hustle of cleaning soiled grout joints.
 It is resistant to burns, scratches, and heat, and very easy to maintain.

-Laminate flooring is often confused with real engineered hardwood flooring.
+This type of floor is often confused with real engineered hardwood flooring.
 Engineered wood flooring is constructed totally from real wood plies that are laminated together.
 On the other hand, laminate flooring consists of fiber core boards with a photographic print layer and a clear top coating of melamine resins.

 Laminate flooring can be used anywhere.
 Because it isn’t affected by humidity and moisture in the same way as true hardwood, making it a popular choice for below, at, or above grade.